 All of these things are true, but as with most aspects of automotive performance, it’s not a simple matter of bigger is better.
 The truth is, your car’s braking hardware was designed from the factory to take into account not just the weight of your vehicle, but also the additional mass associated with passengers, cargo, and potentially even a trailer.
 That means mechanically, at least, it’s got what it takes to get you stopped on the track.

 Whether it can handle the heat generated in the process is another story.
-In highway driving it’s rare that you would call on the full force of your braking system in anything other than an emergency situation—unless you happen to live where deer are always jumping in front of your car.
+In highway driving, it’s rare that you would call on the full force of your braking system in anything other than an emergency situation—unless you happen to live where deer are always jumping in front of your car.
 This means that you don’t have to worry about the effect that heat has on your brake components.

 Driving on the track is a different story.
 Full-force braking is something you’ll do several times a lap—if not before every corner—which means that it’s likely your factory components will not be able to take the heat that comes with that level of friction.
-Trouble will manifest itself in a soft, spongy brake pedal as the fluid begins to boil (dumping air into the system), alongside longer stopping differences due to overheated pads no longer providing enough grip on the discs.
+Trouble will manifest itself in a soft, spongy brake pedal as the fluid begins to boil (dumping air into the system), alongside longer stopping distances due to overheated pads no longer providing enough grip on the discs.

 You Have Options